GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders/custom.md

 1. Build and tag the `$IMAGE` image
 2. Push the image if `$PUSH_IMAGE=true`

-Once the build script has finished executing, skaffold will try to obtain the digest of the newly built image from a remote registry (if `$PUSH_IMAGE=true`) or the local daemon (if `$PUSH_IMAGE=false`).
+Once the build script has finished executing, Skaffold will try to obtain the digest of the newly built image from a remote registry (if `$PUSH_IMAGE=true`) or the local daemon (if `$PUSH_IMAGE=false`).
-If skaffold fails to obtain the digest, it will error out.
+If Skaffold fails to obtain the digest, it will error out.

 ### Configuration

-To use a custom build script, add a `custom` field to each corresponding artifact in the `build` section of the skaffold.yaml.
+To use a custom build script, add a `custom` field to each corresponding artifact in the `build` section of the `skaffold.yaml`.
 Supported schema for `custom` includes:

 {{< schema root="CustomArtifact" >}}

-`buildCommand` is *required* and points skaffold to the custom build script which will be executed to build the artifact.
+`buildCommand` is *required* and points Skaffold to the custom build script which will be executed to build the artifact.
+The [Go templates](https://golang.org/pkg/text/template/) syntax can be used to inject environment variables into the build command.
+For example: `buildCommand: ./build.sh --flag={{ .SOME_FLAG }}` will replace `{{ .SOME_FLAG }}` with the value of the `SOME_FLAG` environment variable.

 #### Custom Build Script Locally